Torera-df/projects/README.md

-Static frontend clone of the landing page of 'Doroki', a new product by paga Serves as a case study and practice of foundational HTML / CSS concepts
+Static frontend clone of the landing page of 'Doroki', a new product by paga.
+Serves as a case study and practice of foundational HTML / CSS concepts